Farfetch Limited (FTCH) with a beta value of 3.00 appears to be a promising investment opportunity.

 Farfetch Limited (NYSE: FTCH) Trading Performance Indicators

-You can see what Farfetch Limited (FTCH) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 1.70.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.77.
+Here are Farfetch Limited’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 1.30.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.36.

 Technical Analysis of Farfetch Limited (FTCH)

-Analysing the last 5-days average volume posted by the [Farfetch Limited, FTCH], we can find that recorded value of 17.4 million was better than the volume posted last year of 10.49 million.
-As of the previous 9 days, the stock’s Stochastic %D was 46.70%.
-Additionally, its Average True Range was 0.84.
+Looking closely at Farfetch Limited (NYSE: FTCH), its last 5-days average volume was 31.66 million, which is a jump from its year-to-date volume of 10.88 million.
+As of the previous 9 days, the stock’s Stochastic %D was 67.53%.
+Additionally, its Average True Range was 1.08.

-At the time of writing, stock’s 50-day Moving Average is $8.29, while its 200-day Moving Average is $17.39.
-Now, the first resistance to watch is $9.82.
-This is followed by the second major resistance level at $10.09.
-The third major resistance level sits at $10.31.
-If the price goes on to break the first support level at $9.33, it is likely to go to the next support level at $9.11.
-Now, if the price goes above the second support level, the third support stands at $8.84.
+At the time of writing, stock’s 50-day Moving Average is $8.41, while its 200-day Moving Average is $17.12.
+However, in the short run, Farfetch Limited’s stock first resistance to watch stands at $11.53.
+Second resistance stands at $12.72.
+The third major resistance level sits at $13.34.
+If the price goes on to break the first support level at $9.72, it is likely to go to the next support level at $9.10.
+Now, if the price goes above the second support level, the third support stands at $7.91.

 Farfetch Limited (NYSE: FTCH) Key Stats